voschezang/coding-handbook/goals-planning-strategy.md

 Long-term goals are generally stable and short-term plans can be made continuously.
 Everything in between is inherently messy.
 The "middle" is based on the current worldview, but because it is specific it will become more and more obsolete as the environment changes.
 Hence it has to be from time to time.

-- Do to come up with a plan, but don't expect to stick to it.
+- Do come up with a plan, but don't expect to stick to it.
 Build an abstract planning that is simple to adjust.
 - Diversify; consider multiple approaches (bets) that try will help you to reach your goal from different angles.
+    - e.g. have multiple [key results](https://en.wikipedia.org/wiki/OKR).